marianoguerra/efene/docs/quickstart.rst

    :lines: 2-10

-in this case, the first function clause of the function *hello/1* will pattern match the argument to the string "Winston Churchill", if that matches it will excecute:
+in this case, the first function clause of the function *hello/1* will pattern match the argument to the string "Winston Churchill", if that matches it will execute:

 .. literalinclude:: code/hello3.fn
    :language: efene